wernerpaulin/PyProfGen/README.md

 ### Prerequisites

-This app requires are MQTT broker which can either run as an app or in the same network of the Runtime.
+This app requires a MQTT broker which can either run as an app or on a different hose but in the same network of the Runtime.

 ### Usage
 1. This app is per default connecting to the local Eclipse Mosquitto MQTT broker (available as app).
 If you choose to use another broker set or change the <a href="#environmental-variables">environmental variable "MQTT_BROKER_IP"</a>.